Modulus of continuity for spectral measures of suspension flows over Salem type substitutions: Background

-\end{prop} To finish this backgroud section, we prove an equality involving the Bessel function which will be used repetedly in the technical calculations from Lemmas \ref{lemma1} to \ref{lemma4}, to calculate the integral of the Beurling's polynomial. \begin{prop} Let $H_1,\dots,H_m$ be positive real numbers and $z(x_1,\dots,x_m) = 2\sum_{j=1}^m H_j\cos(2\pi x_j)$, with every $x_j\in [0,1]$.
-Then, for every integer $k\geq 1$ we have
+\end{prop} To finish this background section, we prove an equality involving the Bessel function which will be used repeatedly in the technical calculations from Lemmas \ref{lemma1} to \ref{lemma4}, to calculate the integral of the Beurling polynomial. \begin{prop} Let $H_1,\dots,H_m$ be positive real numbers and